mas2020-golang/go-aware/content/en/docs/Advanced/go-routines.md

 closing the channel determines that the main go routine will read forever the ZERO value from the channel.
 How can we stop it?

-A way it to check the value read from the channel as:
+A way to check the value read from the channel is:
 ```go
 func main() {
 	var c = make(chan int)